Riga Technical University Open

-Riga Technical University Open (also RTU Open) is international "open" chess festival, annually held in Riga, Latvia in August.
+The Riga Technical University Open (also RTU Open) is an international "open" chess festival annually held in Riga, Latvia in August.
 It is the largest classical chess tournament in the Baltic states.

 Abstract

-The Riga Technical University Open is held since 2011, with the exception of the year 2020 due to global pandemic, subsequently the 10th jubilee edition followed in summer 2021.
-This International Chess Festival is organized by Riga Technical University in cooperation with Latvian Chess Federation and Riga Chess Federation.
-Founder and Tournament Director is IO Egons Lavendelis from Latvia, as a player he is also FM.
-Chief Arbiter of the RTU Festival is IA Alberts Cimiņš, Chief Arbiter of the Tournament A is IA Andra Cimiņa.
-Current venue is the Ķīpsala exhibition hall in Riga, the capital of Latvia.
+The Riga Technical University Open has been held since 2011, with the exception of the year 2020 due to the COVID-19 pandemic, and subsequently the 10th jubilee edition followed in summer 2021.
+The festival is organized by Riga Technical University in cooperation with the Latvian Chess Federation and the Riga Chess Federation.
+The founder and tournament director is IO (International Organizer) Egons Lavendelis from Latvia, who, as a player, is also an FM.
+Chief Arbiter of the RTU Festival is IA (International Arbiter) Alberts Cimiņš.
+Chief Arbiter of Tournament A is IA Andra Cimiņa.
+The current venue where the festival is held is the Ķīpsala exhibition hall in Riga, the capital of Latvia.

-The RTU Open has attracted thousands of chess players from over 50 countries in these years, becoming one of the biggest chess Festivals in northern Europe and in the whole continent.
-Additional events as GM lectures, excursions, simuls, as well as Bughouse (tandem) and Dice Chess are offered, too.
+Over the years, the RTU Open has attracted thousands of chess players from over 50 countries, becoming one of the biggest chess festivals in northern Europe and in Europe as a whole.
+Additional events include GM lectures, excursions, simuls, as well as Bughouse (tandem) and Dice Chess are offered, too.

+On May 30, 2025, the Latvian Chess Federation announced on its website that we announce the cancellation of RTU Open 2025 due to insufficient funding.
+The announcement also emphasized that we will definitely continue our work so that the RTU Open, possibly with a different name and format, returns to the Latvian chess calendar next year.